 The primary selected Cisco+ Secure Connect Region DC hub will be the active network where all the spoke traffic will be routed.
 The second one in the pair will become active only when the first one goes offline.

-Connecting a Meraki SDWAN spoke site to a Cisco+ Secure Connect region creates 2 Auto VPN tunnels to the corresponding DC pairs with primary and secondary DC hubs automatically assigned
+Connecting a Meraki SD-WAN spoke site to a Cisco+ Secure Connect region creates 2 Auto VPN tunnels to the corresponding DC pairs with primary and secondary DC hubs automatically assigned

-- On the Sites page, just hovering over the connectivity bar on any one of the site from the list of all the onboarded networks will give complete details (including date and time) on the connectivity status of that particular branch site.
+- On the Sites page, just hovering over the connectivity bar on any one of the sites from the list of all the on-boarded networks will give complete details including the date and time on the connectivity status of that particular branch site.

-- The Meraki MX device info for that Site and a navigation to the "Appliance Status" page for any device-based configuration, status and troubleshooting information.
+- The Meraki MX device information for that Site and a navigation link to the Security & SD-WAN > Monitor > Appliance Status page for any device-based configuration, status, and troubleshooting information.